OxygenCobalt/Auxio/info/FAQ.md

 ## Why ExoPlayer?

-ExoPlayer is far more flexible than the native MediaPlayer API, which allows Auxio to have consistent behavior across devices & OEMs, and also allowing the app to be extended to sources beyond local music files.
+ExoPlayer is far more flexible than the native MediaPlayer API, which allows Auxio to have consistent behavior across devices & OEMs, along with allowing Auxio to be extended to music sources outside of local files.
+You can read more about the benefits (and drawbacks) of ExoPlayer [Here](https://exoplayer.dev/pros-and-cons.html).

 ## Why is there no black mode?